downarowiczd/downarowiczd/README.md

 # Hello, folks! <img src="wave.gif" width="30px" height="30px" />

 My name is Dominik Downarowicz and I'm a software developer/technical consultant.
-I'm from Austria, living in Vienna and currently working at Sonepar.
+I'm from Austria, living in Vienna and currently working at Prodware.
 You can find me on [LinkedIn][1] or my personal blog [Blog][2].

 <!-- ## 🔧 Technologies & Tools -->